krusynth/digitalpolicy/content/_policies/hiring.md

 **Competitive Service** jobs make up the majority of all roles in the government.
 These roles are "standard" government jobs, with no special requirements or concerns.
 As suggested by the name, these staff can apply to internal-to-government job postings.
 Typically there is a 1-year probationary period for these jobs.

 **Excepted Service** staff are federal employees without competitive status.
-These are typically term appointees, and/or those hired via [Direct Hire Authorities](#direct-hire-authorities).
-Typically, but not always, these are staff with **term appointments**.
+These are typically, but not always, term appointees and/or those hired via [Direct Hire Authorities](#direct-hire-authorities).

 **Senior Executive Service (SES)** are senior leadership jobs in the government.
 These staff can be either career staff or **political appointees**.
 Applying for SES jobs is especially difficult, and requires a special resume format that includes documentation of the [22 **Executive Core Qualifications (ECQs)**](https://www.opm.gov/policy-data-oversight/senior-executive-service/executive-core-qualifications/).
 Staff must be reviewed and approved by an SES board as part of the hiring process, but once approved they do not need to repeat the approval process.
 Existing federal staff must have been GS-15 or equivalent for at least a year beforehand.
 {:#ses}